engage-so/engage-so.github.io/_docs/integrations/segment.md

 ![Update list ID](/assets/images/docs/segment-advanced.png)

 If you reset your public API key on Engage, update the new public key here as well.
-If not, yout Segment connection will stop working as the integration uses the API key to send data to your Engage account.
+If not, your Segment connection will stop working as the integration uses the API key to send data to your Engage account.

 ## Supported Segment calls